cerenkayalar/VCDS2105-ICM/homeworks/homework1.md

-1. From the chapters you've read this week ('What Is Code?' and 'Form and Computers') of the book Form+Code, choose one visual artwork or design that utilizes instructions, algorithms, and/or software and create one 3 min presentation including a visual, name, artist/designer, basic info and video link of the project.
+1. From the chapters you've read this week ('What Is Code?' and 'Form and Computers') of the book Form+Code, choose one visual artwork or design that utilizes instructions, algorithms, and/or software and create one 3 min presentation including an explanatory visual of the piece, name, artist/designer, basic info and video link of the project.
 Upload it to Drive folder h1/presentations, naming: vcds2105f18_h1_yournamesurname.pdf (max 2MB)

 2. Create your self portrait using Processing.
 This one will be a static sketch, you don't need to use setup() and draw().
 [some examples](https://www.openprocessing.org/browse/?q=self+portrait&time=anytime&type=all#)